Beat-Club: Acts on the show

-Performances from the show were seen on VH1 Classic, and reruns air in several European countries.
-Several DVD collections have also been released.
+Performances from the show were seen on VH1 Classic, and reruns in several European countries.
+Several DVD collections of the show have also been released.

 Relaunch

-Beat-Club is now broadcast on Sunday afternoons between 1 and 3 pm as a weekly radio programme on Radio Bremen 1 and on a web channel offered by the radio station.
-The radio show is still hosted, rather nostalgically, by Nerke, reprising her role as presenter for the series.
+Beat-Club is now broadcast on Sunday afternoons between 1 and 3 pm, as a weekly radio programme on Radio Bremen 1, and on a web channel offered by the radio station.
+The radio show is hosted by Nerke, who reprised her role as presenter for the series.

-The 2008 Video on demand web portal launched for Beat-Club and Musikladen was replaced by a YouTube channel in 2010.
+The 2008 Video on demand web portal launched for both Beat-Club and Musikladen was replaced by a YouTube channel in 2010.